 In this project, created by super creative Scratch superman Griffpatch, use the mouse or cursor keys to control your hungry fish.
 Eat up all the fish smaller than yourself.
 As you grow, then you can move on to larger prey!

 For even more fun projects, check out Scratch website's Starter Projects section, that houses many pre-made projects.
 When you click on any of them, you can see inside to find out what code blocks the author used.

 Try the best Scratch projects for kids

-If you are interested in having your future coder learn with a live teacher who can answer your child’s questions as they think them up, enroll your student in an advanced Scratch programming class with Create & Learn.
-Up next, learn advanced Scratch coding tips.
+If you are interested in having your future coder learn with a live teacher who can answer your child’s questions as they think them up, enroll your student in a beginner-friendly Scratch class with Create & Learn.

 Written by Noe Monsivais, a Create & Learn instructor, and lifelong learner with over 12 years of teaching experience in low-income communities with a focus on English learners.
 He is also the 2016 Teacher of the Year at Valley View Early College Campus.
 In 2000, he set a goal to learn one new skill yearly.
 He has kept up with this goal.
 All of these skills have formed an amalgamation of the person he is today: Señor Renaissance.
 To see the projects he is currently working on, follow him on Twitter @MrMonsi.
 B.A.E, Full-Stack Certified